 The United Nations provides the most comprehensive and widely used projections of urbanization at the national level, based on a method that projects differences in urban and rural growth rates over time.
 Taking the case of China as an illustration, we use a multi-state model to explore the implications of this projection for rural-urban migration, its plausibility, and the uncertainty associated with it.
 We find net that the UN urbanization projection implies a net rural-urban migration path of just over 10 million per year for the next 20 years, followed by a substantial decline over the 2020s.
-We also find that alternative migration scenarios can produce a wide range of outcomes for urbanization and for the age structures of rural and urban populations, suggesting that urbanization projections that reflect a full range of uncertainty are desirable.
+We also find that alternative migration scenarios can produce a wide range of outcomes for urbanization projections that reflect a full range of uncertainty are desirable.
 Given the range of possible outcomes for rural and urban age structures - some of which are unlikely or infeasible - it appears advisable that urbanization projections should explicitly model these populations and the age structure of migration.